Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 What types of projects are eligible for USMHP Grants?

-Through the development and promotion of Marine Highway transportation, the program aims to relieve landside congestion, reduce air emissions, and generate other public benefits by increasing the efficiency of the surface transportation system.
+Through the development and promotion of Marine Highway transportation, the program aims to relieve landside congestion and generate other public benefits by increasing the efficiency of the surface transportation system.

 This includes projects for: